Polymer Clay Creative Block for Sellers: The Bestseller Trap and Real Resets

 "Working with my kids helps.
 They have no fear of 'doing it wrong' and that energy is contagious."

-"I switch mediums entirely - paint, draw, or bake actual food.
+"I switch mediums entirely.
+Paint, draw, or bake actual food.
 Using my hands differently resets my brain."

 Creative blocks can last a few hours, a few days, or longer.
 If the stuck feeling keeps repeating, it may be burnout rather than a one-off rut.
 Rest, lower the pressure, and come back when the work feels less combative.
 Shorter ruts often respond well to action-based exercises like the 10-minute timer challenge, where time pressure can override the inner critic for a moment.